Doctor Strange: Marvel 2099

 In a 'reset' 2099 timeline where the Maestro has conquered a decimated world, he apparently kept Strange contained in a mystical circle.
 When Miguel O'Hara emerged into this timeline and released Strange, she claimed that the demon possessing her protected her from major world-shifts, working with Miguel to repair an old time machine of Doctor Doom's so that he could return to 2015 and avert this timeline.
-However, after Miguel's departure, Strange revealed that she was working with the Maestro and was under the control of the demon within her.
+After Miguel's departure, Strange revealed that she was working with the Maestro and was under the control of the demon within her.

+Secret Wars 2099

 During the "Secret Wars" storyline, a version of Strange later appears on Battleworld as a member of the Defenders 2099.

+Unidentified 2099 reality

-When Miguel returns to a new variation of the 2099 timeline where having superpowers is illegal, he witnesses Moon Knight banishing Strange's demon being from her body using a soul sword.
+When Miguel returns to a new variation of the 2099 timeline where having superpowers is illegal, he witnesses Moon Knight banishing the demon from Strange's body sword.

+Earth-2099

-In the unified Marvel 2099 reality of Earth-2099, Strange was a member of 2099 version of the Avengers.
-She was among those who were massacred by the 2099 version of the Masters of Evil.
+In the unified Marvel 2099 reality of Earth-2099, Strange was a member of the Avengers until she was killed by the Masters of Evil.
+Strange later returned to life through unnamed means.
+Her full name is given as Jean Davidson and she is revealed to have created Earth-2099 by merging Earth-928, Earth-2992, Earth-9411, and several other 2099 universes.

 Marvel Zombies

 In the Marvel Zombies universe, Dr. Strange is one of the last heroes in the alternative "zombie world" to be transformed into a zombie.
 He was last seen in living form as part of Nick Fury's resistance to defeat the zombified Marvel superheroes in the spinoff Dead Days before he and the rest of the surviving superheroes are later overwhelmed by the zombie Fantastic Four and turned.
-He participates in the multi-zombie attack on Doctor Doom's castle, in an effort to capture and devour the unaffected Latverian citizens inside.
-While part of a multi-zombie chase of Ultimate Reed Richards, he vanishes under a rain of cars launched by Magneto.
-However, he later resurfaces in Marvel Zombies 3 but with limited function as a result of Magneto's wrath.
-He is part of Kingpin's undead alliance and can only perform two spells, one of which allows viewers to see into other universes which becomes an essential tool to Kingpin's plans.
-Ultron kills Zombie Dr. Strange.
+Strange becomes part of Kingpin's undead alliance and can only perform two spells, one of which allows viewers to see into other universes.
+Strange is later killed by Ultron.